geswanel/MetaBackend/Introduction to Back-End/README.md

-## Prestudy

-- Roles of Back-End, Front-End, Full-Stack engineers
-- Internet technologies
-    - HTTP
-- HTML5 and CSS
-- Bootstrap, UI frameworks
-- React

-## Time
-4w 4-8 h = 16-32 h (18 h on the certificate page)
-<3h video + 4+ h reading = 7h material
-7 graded + Labs
+# Description
+Notes from the "Introduction to back-end development" course from Meta on the coursera.

-## 1 WEEK web basics
+## 1 WEEK web Basics
 ### How the Web Works
 - Intro
     - Intro to Program